Sledmine/coop-evolved/README.md

 - **Mimic Adapter** - Tool capable of rewriting the campaign HSC scripts for compatibility with multiplayer
 - [Harmony SAPP](https://github.com/JerryBrick/harmony) - A hook DLL provider to intercept script events for synchronization purposes via Mimic

+# Known Issues
+- AI/Bipeds do not hold weapons as they shoot (AI bipeds have weapons on the server side but their weapons are not syncing yet on the client side)
+- AI/Bipeds appear to be "shaking" sometimes (this seems to be an issue with the Chimera FPS interpolation feature and the position of the AI being sync from the server)
+- Vehicles in special pelicans, appear to shake in a similar way to AI (some vehicles like the pelicans are supossed to be in a state of levitation when no driver is inside the vehicle, this is common in campaign but the game netcode does not sync this levitation state in multiplayer)
+- Low FPS depending on network ping, higher ping, less FPS (in summary this is caused due to the low rate of receiving AI data from the server, we are working on a solution for this)

 # How can I mount my own coop server?
 You have to download a modified and preconfigured version of the **Halo CE Dedicated Server**, this modified version includes another mod called **SAPP**, it expands the legacy server functionality